WebDev-5/kel1--timer-javascript/README.md

    ```sh
    git clone https://github.com/WebDev-5/kel5-timer-javascript
    ```
-2. Open the `index.html` with your browser.
+2. Open the `index.html` with your browser in folder `kel5-timer-javascript`.
 3. Run application.

 <p align="right">(<a href="#top">back to top</a>)</p>